 The great King Amenhotep III is one of the most influential Pharaohs to ever rule the immortal country of Egypt and is one of the few who was able to leave a great mark in the ancient history books.
 He is one of the most famous rulers in history who was highly successful in creating a majestic legacy worthy of admiration by everyone who ever came across it.

 During his reign in the New Kingdom of Egypt (1570 – 1050 BC), Egypt reached the ultimate peak of international and artistic power which further strengthened Egypt's reputation as the most incredible civilization to ever exist on the face of the earth.
 He was known for his sophisticated artistic taste, architectural innovations, and very enlightened vision for the future.

-His wife Tiye enjoyed equal status to her husband which showcased her equality and harmony in their relationship.
+His wife Tiye enjoyed equal status to her husband, which showcased her equality and harmony in their relationship.
+He also had other wives, including Gilukhepa and Tadukhepa from Mitanni, and daughters of Babylonian, Arzawa, and Syrian rulers.
+In the last decade of his reign, he married his daughters Sitamun and Iset.
 He was known to be a great politician and a gifted leader.
-He was a talented hunter as there are scarabs describing him killing 110 lions during the first ten years of his reign, and a sportsman as mentioned in a number of inscriptions that also show his military expeditions.
+He was a talented hunter, as there are scarabs describing him killing 110 lions during the first ten years of his reign, and a sportsman, as mentioned in a number of inscriptions that also show his military expeditions.

 He is known to have many names which are Amenophis III, Amana-Hatpa, and Amunhotep II which are connected to the concept of the satisfied god Amun plus Nebma'atre who is related to the satisfied god Maat.